Why the South Downs is the perfect natural remedy for mental health

 The breathing space of the South Downs National Park, “forest bathing” and enjoying natural light can do wonders to boost mental health.

-Amanda, Learning, Outreach and Volunteer Lead, says spending just one hour a week getting out into the National Park and enjoying the amazing landscape can make a positive difference to reducing stress.
+Spending just one hour a week getting out into the National Park and enjoying the amazing landscape can make a positive difference to reducing stress.

-“Many people think that a visit to the National Park needs to be a day-out or involve vigorous exercise, but it could simply be an hour-long gentle walk at one of our many beauty spots.
+You may think that a visit to the National Park needs to be a day-out or involve vigorous exercise, but it could simply be an hour-long gentle walk at one of our many beauty spots.

 1. Going for a walk releases feel-good chemicals

 A walk in the countryside builds up cardiovascular fitness and releases the feel-good chemical in the brain, serotonin.
 If walking with your dog, be sure to keep it on a lead.